Lunarequest/NightPDF/README.md

 -   [Latest release](https://github.com/Lunarequest/NightPDF/releases/latest)

+## Support tiers

+- Tier 1: Linux, garunteed builds and garunteed 100% functionality
+- Tier 2: Windows, garunteed builds.
+Functionality is not garunteed
+- Tier 3: Macos, builds are not garunteed if it breaks fix is not garunteed.

 ## Limitations

 There is limited support for xfa forms, and saving forms with filled in data.
 This will be worked on with coming releases.